Welcome to the City of Gloucester Election page.

 For Further Information

-For further information about voter registration and/or any State Elections, please refer to the State of Massachusetts Election Division
+For further information about voter registration and State Elections, please refer to the State of Massachusetts Election Division